 Computed 2026-07-03 from NOAA station 9447130 and 9444900 predictions; Labor Day 2026 falls on Monday, September 7.

-All four score 77 or better on our 0–100 window scale; July 11 and 12 score a flat 100 at both stations.
-If your calendar is flexible enough for exactly one weekday, take Tuesday, July 14 — it buys you 0.64 ft more exposed beach than the best Sunday.
+All four score 77 or better on our 0–100 window scale; July 11 and 12 scored a flat 100 at both stations.
+Of what remains, if your calendar is flexible enough for exactly one weekday, take Tuesday, August 11 — its −2.63 ft low buys you 0.72 ft more exposed beach than Sunday the 9th.

 What does the rest of 2026 look like, month by month?